 Let’s explore full spectrum a bit more to understand the discussion better.

 What is Full Spectrum

-Full spectrum CBD provides consumers with an experience that can only come from the entire cannabis plant.
-This whole plant experience offers up more than just CBD.
-It provides consumers with the trace amounts of THC in the CBD plant as well as other cannabinoids, flavinoids, terpenes and compounds found in it.
+Full spectrum HEMP provides consumers with an experience that can only come from the entire cannabis plant.
+This whole plant experience offers up more than just HEMP.
+It provides consumers with the trace amounts of THC in the HEMP plant as well as other cannabinoids, flavinoids, terpenes and compounds found in it.
 In the case of our products, all of them contain under .3% THC in order to stay fully legally compliant.

-While the merits of full spectrum CBD continue to be debated, many seem to believe in the hype regardless of additional studies required.
+While the merits of full spectrum HEMP continue to be debated, many seem to believe in the hype regardless of additional studies required.
 Often, these supporters rely on mostly on anecdotal evidence, as has been the case with cannabis most of the time.
-With that being said, we expect to see significantly more peer reviewed data before long comparing isolate CBD products vs. full spectrum CBD products.
+With that being said, we expect to see significantly more peer reviewed data before long comparing isolate HEMP products vs. full spectrum HEMP products.

 Of all the reasons people support full spectrum cannabidiol, the entourage effect may be the most commonly cited.

 Proponents of full spectrum HEMP oil and other products gush about its ability to provide a more complex effect to its consumers.
 They believe that distillate and isolates lack that specific complete experience and, therefore, fall short in providing consumers with the optimal outcomes patients and consumers alike seek.
 Sometimes, isolate HEMP is the only way to take a high enough dose when it's warranted, but most consumers are not necessarily seeking that experience.